datahub-project/datahub/docs/managed-datahub/observe/custom-assertions.md

   <img width="90%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/custom/assertion-builder-custom-choose-type.png"/>
 </p>

-4. Choose **Volume**
+4. Choose **Custom**

 5. Configure the evaluation **schedule**.
 This is the frequency at which the assertion will be evaluated to produce a pass or fail result, and the times when the query will be executed.

 6. Provide a SQL **query** that will be used to evaluate the Table.
 The query should return a single row with a single column.
 Currently only numeric values are supported (integer and floats).
 The query can be as simple or as complex as you'd like, and can use any SQL features supported by your Data Warehouse.
+Make sure to use the fully qualified name of the Table in your query.

 <p align="center">
   <img width=60%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/custom/assertion-builder-custom-query-editor.png"/>